Council's sustainability programs and strategies help protect native bush and wildlife, and minimise waste and energy use in Eurobodalla Shire.

 We can help you to make your garden, home, business or school more sustainable.
 Learn about bush friendly gardens, plant swaps, composting and worm farming workshops, rebates and incentives.

-Weeds, introduced species and feral animals such as rabbits, Indian Mynas, foxes, pigs, goats and cats damage our unique environment and impact local agricultural systems.
+Weeds, introduced species and feral animals such as rabbits, Indian Mynas and cats damage our unique environment and impact local agricultural systems.
 Learn how you can control these introduced species on your property.